 Industrial cooperation is a key element in Terma's business.

 Terma is well positioned as a global player in the Space & Defense industry with an expanding international presence.
-Headquartered in Aarhus, Denmark, Terma has several subsidiaries and facilities across the world; in the U.S. (Terma North America), UAE, Singapore, India, the Netherlands, The UK, Belgium, France, and Germany, as well as a growing list of partnerships in our strategic focus markets.
+Headquartered in Aarhus, Denmark, Terma has several subsidiaries and facilities across the world; in the U.S. (Terma North America), UAE, Singapore, India, the Netherlands, The UK, Belgium, France, and Germany, as well as a growing list of partnerships in our strategic markets.

 The IC&P department’s key tasks consist of providing the following:

-- IC / offset advisory
+- Industrial Cooperation and offset advisory

 Read more here.